The Paranoia Every Cat Owner Knows

 My journey through the world of litter box odor control looked something like this:

-• Baking soda: Worked for maybe an hour.
-Then I was just sprinkling white powder into a smelly box twice a day like some kind of ritual.
+- Baking soda: Worked for maybe an hour.
+Then I was just sprinkling baking soda into a smelly box twice a day like some kind of ritual.

 The Fundamental Problem